 For quality, we believe that the Platinum Elite collection should be your first choice from this brand.
 If you’re on a budget, as many of us undoubtedly are, Travelpro has many cheaper alternatives as well.
 Make sure you pick a bag with many reviews, though, so you get as clear a picture as possible of it before you purchase.

 If you have kids at home who love their Disney characters, this is the brand for you!
 American Tourister is the only brand to sell the official luggage of Walt Disney World, resort, and Disneyland.

 If this is what your kid desires, go for it.
-This collection is good value for money, as we see it.
-The added value of your kid’s happiness and pride going through the airport with his or hers sweet Disney carry-on is hard to beat 🙂
+This collection is a good value for the money, as we see it.
+The added value of your kid’s happiness and pride going through the airport with his or her sweet Disney carry-on is hard to beat!

 Our main pro for American Tourister is the variety of colors and patterns.
 We have a soft spot for that!
 And it makes your bag easily spotted on the belt too.

-The warranty is limited and valid for 2 to 5 years, the shortest warranty time ranges among the brands we review here.
+The warranty is limited and valid for 2 to 5 years; this is the shortest warranty time ranges among the brands we review here.

 As for the quality, we have read more than a few reviews about torn fabric, seems fraying, metal corners protruding out of the fabric and zippers separating from the bag because of frayed fabric.
-So the fabric, at least of the cheaper bags, seem to be somewhat of a problem.
+So, the fabric, at least of the cheaper bags, seems to be somewhat of a problem.